broadinstitute/cromwell/docs/api/ErrorHandling.md

-_For the Doc-A-Thon_
-**Questions to answer and things to consider:**

-1. Who is visiting the Errors page?

-2. What do they need to know first?
-*What is the purpose of this page?*
-3. Is all the important information there?
-If not, add it!
-*Frequently seen errors?*
-4. Are there things that don't need to be there?
-Remove them.

-5. Are the code and instructions accurate?
-Try it!

----
- **DELETE ABOVE ONCE COMPLETE**

----

 Requests that Cromwell can't process return a failure in the form of a JSON response respecting the following JSON schema:

 ```